hannesdelbeke/brain/PKM/link type.md

+if `son` is linked to `mother`, what kind of link is this?
+- if you could add a type we could say the link is of type `family`.
+  This would allow to make more complex links than just a normal [[wikilink]].
+- If 1 directional links are supported, `son` could link to `mother` with a link of type `parent`.

-being able to add notes or relation ship to links
+Support for link types would allow us to add relationships or [[1 directional annotations|descriptions/notes to links]].

-right now we can link note A to note B, but it's not always clear why they are related.
+right now we can [[link]] note A to note B, but it's not always clear why they are related.
 Ideally the note says: Note A relates to note B because of reason. e.g. `[[Bob]] is [[Lucy]]'s dad'`